Electrostatically-induced topological phase transitions in polyacetylene molecules: Theoretical framework

-Note that here we have adopted the convention $\hbar=1$.
-The term $H_0$ in Eq.~(\ref{H0}) represents the electronic kinetic energy obtained from the usual linearization of the band structure around the Fermi points $\pm k_F$.
-The Fermi velocity is obtained from the relation $v_F= \left.\partial \varepsilon_k /\partial k \right|_{k_F}$, where $\varepsilon_k$ is the conduction electron dispersion relation \cite{Giamarchi2004, Gogolin1998}.
-The linearization procedure, valid up to a cutoff energy $\Lambda$, enables a low-energy description of the fermionic annihilation field $\psi_\sigma(x)$ in terms of right- and left-moving fields $\psi^\dagger_{\sigma \alpha}(x)$ ($\alpha\in\{ R,L\}$) with spin $\sigma\in\{\uparrow,\downarrow\}$, i.e.: The term $H_e^\text{fs}$ in Eq. (\ref{Hfs}) represents forward-scattering interactions, where we have defined the fermionic density of each fermion species as $\rho_{\sigma\alpha}(x) = \ \psi^\dagger_{\sigma\alpha}(x)\psi_{\sigma\alpha}(x)$.
-In the presence of inversion and SU(2) symmetry, as will be the case in this work, the Coulomb interaction parameters obey many symmetry constraints and reduce to four parameters defined (using the notation in Ref. \cite{Giamarchi2004}) as

-The term $H_e^\text{bs}$ in Eq. (\ref{Hbs}) represents backward-scattering interactions where electrons exchange dispersion branches while keeping the total momentum exchange equal to zero \cite{Giamarchi2004, Gogolin1998}.
-For compactness in our notation, we have dropped the position argument in the fermionic fields in Eqs. (\ref{H0}-\ref{Hum}), i.e., $\psi^\dagger_{\sigma \alpha}(x)\equiv \psi^\dagger_{\sigma \alpha}$.

-The case of an undoped (i.e., neutral) tPA chain corresponds to half-filling of the electronic band where the Fermi momentum is $k_F=\pi/2a$.
-Then, the so-called ``umklapp" scattering terms, represented by the Hamiltonian $H_e^\text{um}$ in Eq. (\ref{Hum}) and describing processes where two right movers scatter into two left movers, or viceversa, transferring a net momentum $4k_F=2\pi/a$ to the lattice, must be kept in the low-energy description \cite{Giamarchi2004, Gogolin1998}.

-The Hamiltonian describing the energy of the classical lattice configuration in Eq. (\ref{H}) is \cite{Takayama1980a}
+The Hamiltonian describing the energy of the classical lattice configuration in Eq. (\ref{eq:H}) is \cite{Takayama1980a}

-where $\Delta(x)$ is a classical staggered real scalar field representing the continuum version of the staggered dimerization amplitude of the ions in the discrete SSH chain \cite{Su79_Solitons_in_polyacetylene}, i.e., $\Delta(x)\simeq (-1)^n \alpha (u_{n+1}-u_n)$, where $\alpha$ and $u_n$ are defined in the microscopic SSH model and correspond to the electron-lattice interaction and to the displacement of the $n$-th CH group from equilibrium, respectively.
+where $\Delta(x)$ is a classical real scalar field representing the continuum version of the staggered dimerization amplitude of the ions in the discrete SSH chain \cite{Su79_Solitons_in_polyacetylene}, i.e., $\Delta(x)\simeq (-1)^n \alpha_{e\text{-latt}} (u_{n+1}-u_n)$, where $\alpha_{e\text{-latt}}$ and $u_n$ are defined in the microscopic SSH model and correspond to the electron-lattice interaction and to the displacement of the $n$th CH group from equilibrium, respectively.
 In other words, the value and magnitude of $\Delta(x)$ gives information about the dimerization state of the lattice at the point $x$.
 The parameter $\kappa$ represents the elastic coefficient in the continuum model \cite{Takayama1980a}.
-Since this field describes the heavier -CH groups in the tPA molecule, in Hamiltonian Eq. (\ref{eq:H_latt}) we have assumed the Born-Oppenheimer approximation and the dynamics of $\Delta(x)$ has been neglected \cite{Takayama1980a,Heeger1988a}.
+Since this field describes the heavier (as compared with electrons) --CH groups in the tPA molecule, we have assumed the Born-Oppenheimer approximation and the dynamics of $\Delta(x)$ has been neglected \cite{Takayama1980a,Heeger1988a}.